 Indonesia’s Bioenergy Potential Set to Generate 56.97 GW of Clean Electricity

 In a significant development for 's energy future, it is estimated that the nation could generate a staggering 56.97 gigawatts (GW) of from one of its green treasures – bioenergy.
-Ego Syahrial, Special Staff to the Minister of Energy and Mineral Resources (ESDM) for Accelerating the Transition to Energy and Energy Development, emphasized the vast potential of bioenergy in Indonesia as a future energy source.
+Ego Syahrial, Special Staff to the Minister of Energy and Mineral Resources (ESDM) for Accelerating the Transition to Energy and Energy Infrastructure Development, emphasized the vast potential of bioenergy in Indonesia as a future energy source.
 Bioenergy has the potential to replace fossil fuels in nearly all sectors, including transportation, electricity generation, industry, and households.
 The utilization of bioenergy, especially products, could serve as a superior energy source, increasing electrification rates and contributing to national energy security.

 “Indonesia possesses an immense biomass energy potential, equivalent to 56.97 GW of electricity.
 By 2060, Indonesia is set to build over 700 GW of capacity, with 60 GW coming from bioenergy power plants,” stated Ego, citing an official statement from the Ministry of ESDM on Friday (October 6, 2023).